-This charming, delightful film about a future abandoned earth and a schlub of a working class robot janitor remains one of Pixar’s best.
+This charming, delightful film about a future abandoned earth, and a schlub of a working-class robot janitor remains one of Pixar’s best.

 He manages to survive, and they finally become acquainted.
-She finds him amusing in a condescending sort of way.
+Eve finds him amusing in a condescending sort of way.
 Eve is the princess to Wall-E’s frog and he has little chance of turning into a prince.
 They are worlds apart.
 Worlds that have little chance of ever growing closer, when at that moment a dust storm arrives, and he takes her to his shelter to save her from the storm.
 Wall-E begins to show her his collection and shows her the video that is the source of his dreams of companionship and romance.
-Then he shows her a small living plant he had found the day before, and everything changes.
-Eve goes crazy in response to the plant and goes into an alert mode that signals the ship she emerged from that she has found evidence of life on the barren world.
+Then he shows her a small living plant he had found the day before and everything changes.
+Eve goes crazy in response to the plant and goes into an alert mode that signals the ship she emerged from that she has found evidence of life in the barren world.
 The ship returns to collect her, and Wall-E, desperate to not lose his new acquaintance, follows clamped onto the probe as it departs for outer space.

 Their arrival on the Axiom is noteworthy.
 The ship is an amazingly complex automated system of multiple machines that go about their duties smoothly and efficiently, each in harmony with the others.
 Wall-E doesn’t fit into this perfect automated world and his presence has the effect of creating chaos out of order.
 The ship has a plethora of robots that rivals the Star Wars assortment of mechanical devices. it is a marvelous aspect of the film, and delightful to behold.

 Once on the ship the plant’s presence, along with Wall-E, creates a series of events that quickly escalates into a very amusing story development, including a near riot by some repair shop mechanical misfits that escape as a result of Wall-E’s arrival.
 There is a robot overlord of sorts designated AUTO (short for autopilot) who’s programming makes him determined to maintain the status quo on the ship, and he plots to hide the truth about the plant’s existence and destroy it.
-He leads a mutiny by his staff of robot police, but is resisted by the ship’s human captain, who in a climatic confrontation with it. shuts AUTO down.
+He leads a mutiny by his staff of robot police but is resisted by the ship’s human captain, who in a climactic confrontation with it. shuts AUTO down.

-The plant is introduced into the ship’s system and in response the ship returns to earth, but Wall-E is nearly destroyed in his efforts to help Eve and the captain regain control.
-As soon as the ship lands on earth Eve rushes hm to Wall-E’s bunker and she repairs him, and the movie ends on a hopeful note of a second chance for humanity and earth for a better future.
+The plant is introduced into the ship’s system and in response, the ship returns to earth, but Wall-E is nearly destroyed in his efforts to help Eve and the captain regain control.
+As soon as the ship lands on earth Eve rushes him to Wall-E’s bunker and she repairs him, and the movie ends on a hopeful note of a second chance for humanity and earth for a better future.
 This is a wonderful, amusing film that is also a thrilling, satisfying adventure and story of love finally found.